+1. The maximum recording bandwidth is

+Display bandwidth:

-- 1. The maximum recording bandwidth is 64Mbps ND8322P or 96Mbps ND8422P.
-When cameras are recruited into the configuration, their stream 1 is used as the recording stream. - The resolution and fps (frame rate per second) of stream 1 may vary depending on the specifications of different cameras. - 2.
-If there are more than 8 or 16 cameras in your local network, you will need to manually select cameras. - If there are less than 8 or 16 cameras, the Auto Setup will automatically move to the next configuration step.
+When cameras are recruited into the configuration, their stream 1 is used as the recording stream.

+The resolution and fps (frame rate per second) of stream 1 may vary depending on the specifications of different cameras.

+2. If there are more than 16 or 32 cameras in your local network, you will need to manually select cameras.

+If there are less than 8 or 16 cameras, the Auto Setup will automatically move to the next configuration step.

 4. The system will automatically create volumes from the installed disk drives.
 The process will take several minutes.
+Hard disks will be configured into single-disk volumes.
+You can delete these volumes and then create RAID volumes in the Settings > Storage page.